incredibleiti/Learning-Resources/README.md

 # Learning-Resources
 This is the directory for Learning Resources.
-Feel free to fork
+Feel free to forkence
+#Added few pdf files for the reference